Social Choice Theory - Definition

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Law, Transactions, & Risk Management

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

-The social choice theory studies the processes and procedures entailed in making a collective decision.
-This is an economic theory that analyzes individual interests, opinions and preferences and how they affect collective outputs and decisions.
-The social spice theory was developed in 1951 by an Economist Kenneth Arrow.
-This theory is a combination of economic models derived from the aggregation of individual judgments, inputs, preferences, and interests in arriving at collective decisions and judgments.
+Social choice theory analyzes individual interests, opinions, and preferences and how they affect collective outputs and decisions.
+More specifically, this theory is a combination of economic models derived from the aggregation of individual judgments, inputs, preferences, and interests in arriving at collective decisions and judgments.

 A Little More on What is Social Choice Theory